gato-gordo/es6_notes/README.md

 **Transpiling ES2015 with Babel**

-The main tool for transpiling ES2015 is [Babel][bab].
-For actual production projects, you will want to transpile as part of a build process through something like [Browserfy][br] or [webpack][wp].
+The main tool for transpiling ES2015 is [Babel](https://babeljs.io/).
+For actual production projects, you will want to transpile as part of a build process through something like [Browserify](http://browserify.org/) or [webpack](https://webpack.github.io/).
 [Node Catapult][nc], a JavaScript application starter kit,  For experimentation purposes, you can manually transpile using the Babel command-line tools:

 ***Command-Line Babel Transpiling Recipe***